 Studying IT at university is intellectually challenging and time intensive.
 You’ll learn via practical lab work, coursework, group projects, lectures and individual projects.
 These could include activities as diverse as designing websites, computer programming and designing information systems.

 If you opt for a full-time degree program you should expect to be on campus for around 15 hours a week.
-But don’t worry If you can’t commit to this, as there are plenty of part-time, blended and online courses available.
+But don’t worry If you can’t commit to this, as there are plenty of part-time, blended and online IT courses available.

 Is IT a good career?